 - 1. Elevators will have dedicated elevator equipment rooms located directly off a main corridor or common area. - 2.
-Elevator equipment room, see D.9 floors shall be smooth, level, sealed, and epoxy painted.
+Elevator equipment room, see D.9.

 ELEVATOR CABS

 - 1. Support rails on three walls of the elevator cab are required. - 2.
 All exposed screws inside the cab shall be tamper-proof. - 3.
 Buttons shall be LED backlit, vandal-proof, and stainless steel. - 4.
 All cab lighting fixtures shall be LED. - 5.
 Elevators shall be equipped with automatic leveling devices. - 6.
 Center parting doors or two-speed doors are required.
 Elevator doors shall have infrared safety strips.
 The use of photo eyes is prohibited. - 7.
 Cab interiors, walls, doors, rails, and frames shall have a stainless steel finish.
 Flooring shall be rubberized and non-porous.
 Tile shall only be used for passenger elevators. - 8.
 All safety edges furnished in connection with the car doors shall be metal or extruded vinyl plastic.